 Neural network theory

 Much of machine learning (neural networks, in particular) is a wild west, built from black box ad hoc models.
 Though empirically verifiable, there is a scarcity of a principled and mathematically unified foundation.
-Two attractive approaches to equip neural networks with grounded theoretical foundations follow from: Geometric Deep Learning and Effective Deep Learning Theory.
+Three attractive approaches to equip neural networks with grounded theoretical foundations follow from: Geometric Deep Learning; Effective Deep Learning Theory; Categorical Deep Learning.

 Geometric Deep Learning (Bronstein, et al., 2021) is an attempt for a geometric unification of a broad class of ML problems from the perspectives of symmetry and invariance.